GStreamer/gstreamer/subprojects/gst-docs/markdown/contribute/index.md

 Whenever you submit a new Merge Request, add a comment to an existing issue or Merge Request, GitLab will send a notification e-mail to GStreamer developers.
-This means that there is usually no need to advertise the fact that you have done so in other forums such as on IRC or on the mailing list, unless you have been asked to file an issue there, in which case it's nice to follow up with the link to the issue.
+This means that there is usually no need to advertise the fact that you have done so in other forums such as on Matrix or Discourse, unless you have been asked to file an issue there, in which case it's nice to follow up with the link to the issue.